pivotal/docs-tap/opting-out-telemetry.hbs.md

 By default, when you install Tanzu Application Platform, you are opted into telemetry collection.
 To turn off telemetry collection, complete following the instructions.

->**Note:** If you opt out of telemetry collection, VMware cannot offer you proactive support and the other benefits that accompany participation in the CEIP.
+>**Note** If you opt out of telemetry collection, VMware cannot offer you proactive support and the other benefits that accompany participation in the CEIP.

 ## <a id="turn-off"></a> Turn off telemetry collection